-Does the piece have sentimental value?
+Does it have sentimental value?

-Is the piece in good condition?
+Is it in good condition?
 Good quality?

 Definitely consider keeping a good piece of furniture.
 Older pieces are sometimes better than what we can buy new today.
 Again, look at seating construction.
 The best quality and most sturdy construction method is 8 way hand tied.
 Sinuous spring construction is also good quality.
 Solid hardwood frames that are glued, screwed, doweled and corner blocked are also signs of great quality.
 Dust covers may prevent you from seeing the construction of the piece, however you can easily peel it back then staple it back on.
-The piece should be comfy and sturdy to sit on with no squeaks or shifting.
+Your furniture should be comfy and sturdy to sit on with no squeaks or shifting.
 Some pieces of furniture may have special features such as caning (if damaged repairs could be pricey) nail heads (better quality nail heads are individually hammered as opposed to a strip of heads glued on) and wood carvings.

 Do you even like the piece?